 - The single most effective prevention against the spread of germs and disease is hand washing.

-- The state mandates vision and hearing screening for all Early Childhood, Kindergarten, 1st, 3rd, 5th, 7th (vision only), 9th, and 11th (hearing only) graders and students new to the district.
+- The state mandates vision and hearing screening for all Early Childhood, Kindergarten, First, Third, Fifth, Seventh (vision only), Ninth and Eleventh (hearing only) Graders and students new to the district.

 - This screening takes place throughout the year.
 If any problems are identified, parents/guardians will be notified.